Yolo24max/Real-time-Emotion-Detection-and-Speech-Response-Generation/README.md

 #### Configure your OpenAI key.

 ### Step4:
-#### Configure the virtual environment according to the requirements.txt in the requirements file, enter the file path in the terminal, and run the Python EM_p.py.
+#### Configure the virtual environment according to the requirements.txt in the requirements file, enter the file path in the terminal, and run the python EM_p.py.

 ### Step5:
 #### Press Ctrl+C in the terminal to close the programme.